 Among their leading lights were John Thornton (1720-1790) a merchant and his son Henry Thornton (1760-1815).
 After 1792 Henry Thornton lived in a house called Battersea Rise House on Clapham Common South Side.
 He is buried in St Pauls Church.
 John Venn (1759-1813) was another member of the Clapham Sect.
 He became vicar of Clapham in 1792.
 Others were James Stephen (1758-1832) a lawyer who moved to Clapham in 1797, Zachary Macaulay (1768-1838) who moved to Clapham in 1802 and John Shore, Baron Teignmouth (1751-1834) who also moved to Clapham in 1802.

-William Wilberforce (1759-1813) a key figure in the abolition of slavery was also a member of the Clapham Sect.
+William Wilberforce (1759-1833) who campaigned against the slave trade was also a member of the Clapham Sect.
 He lived in Clapham for a time but poor health forced him to move in order to be closer to parliament.